artsy/artsy.github.io/source/_posts/2012-06-25-replacing-hashbang-routes-with-pushstate.markdown

 blog-url: http://shortforgilbert.com
 ---

- I think the main problem here is that you're addressing different levels of audience through the post.
-You need to pick the level.
-IMO it should be someone quite familiar with Backbone.js and knows what #! is.

-You want to make a point right away.
-Instead you start with history, which is boring.
-I think history could be a fine conclusion with pointers and references or as additional information.
-The RIP #! is a great point.
-So you should start with that with minor changes.

-Now you have a great article title: Replacing #! routes with browser pushState with Backbone.js.

-* The whole continuous deployment thing so early dilutes this message.
-It's kinda beyond the point.
-The point is really HOW to do this.
-So I'd just delete it.

-* "After reworking some of our custom routing events we were able to press forward with the update by using Backbone's supplied router and swapping any references to our hashbang URLs."
-If you're not going to be developing the how on reworking the custom routing events, it doesn't say anything, delete.

-* Global capture clicks is great.
-Maybe the whole section of Client should be about Providing Backward Compatibility?

-* We learned a lot about Backbone.js in this process and will offer more of those insights in future posts.
-Huh?
-Is the post over already? :)

-* After the first phrase, the first paragraph of server is totally confusing.
-Public pages?
-What's that?
-The readers have no idea about our app.
-Rather than explaining this I'd drop it.
-I would transform this section into a generic explanation of what a routing table should look like for an app.

-* The Isaac Asimov reference is great.

-* I would split a short section to conclude that says basically that if you're doing a backbone.js app today, you don't need hash bangs and you should do X.

-FOCUS: How to work do push state

 > The only constant is change, continuing change, inevitable change, that is the dominant factor in society
 > [and web apps!] today.
 No sensible decision can be made any longer without taking into account not only
 > the world as it is, but the world as it will be.